Zitronenjoghurt/WeatherGenerator/README.md

 - Git

 ### Clone the project
-In the console of your chosing run:
+In the console of your choosing run:
 ```
 git clone https://github.com/Zitronenjoghurt/WeatherGenerator.git
 ```